bradgarropy/bradgarropy.com/content/posts/css-modules-to-tailwind.md

 ![grid placement][grid-placement]

 Luckily, Tailwind has an awesome [vscode extension][vscode-extension] that not only autocompletes class names for you, but also shows the associated CSS output!
-This plugin is super helpful on all properties with the exception of `border`.
-I found that when
+This plugin is super helpful on all properties with only a few exceptions.
+For example, I found that when it autocompletes `border`, it places all of the different `border-spacing` values at the top of the list, forcing me to scroll way down to reach more relevant classes like `border-4`.

 ## 💯 incredibly maintainable